Fujifilm X-H2 vs. Sony A7 IV

 It may make sense to stay with one system, but you could also argue the benefit of combining brands in our setup.

-There are parts of the Sony A7 IV I enjoyed and I can certainly see the potential of combining the full-frame sensor with a line of excellent f/1.4 GM lenses.
-But then were things like the EVF and LCD that left me with a lukewarm feeling about the A7 IV.
+There were parts of the Sony A7 IV I enjoyed, and I can certainly see the potential of combining the full-frame sensor with a line of excellent f/1.4 GM lenses.
+But then there were things like the EVF and LCD that left me with a lukewarm feeling about the A7 IV.

-I demoed a Sony A7R V in my local photography store and this camera ticked more boxes for me with a better EVF and LCD which can be fully articulated for photographers and videographers alike.
+I demoed a Sony A7R V in my local photography store, and this camera ticked more boxes for me.
+It has a better EVF and LCD that can be fully articulated for photographers and videographers alike.

-I did however like the feel and shutter sound on the A7R V as it felt like a happy medium between the X-H2 and A7 IV.
+However, I did like the feel and shutter sound of the A7R V, which felt like a happy medium between the X-H2 and the A7 IV.
 Perhaps Sony’s elves are working on a combination of the A7 IV and A7R V as we speak?

 Sony A7 IV Sample Images